← Back

 Blue

-1–3 min Medium Simon's distinguishes MDMA from MDA (MDA gives no blue).
-Important for polysubstance samples.
+1–3 min Medium Simon's distinguishes MDMA from MDA — MDA gives no blue (primary amine).
+Critical for confirming MDMA vs adulterants.
+(The Level NZ, DanceSafe)

 MDMA Oil Marquis